For next available places click here

 Unlike other courses, Squisito workshops are practical and educational so you will be tasting, making and learning the functional skills of recipe formulation and sausage making so you can assess recipes or products you collect to pass your skills on to your friends and family.

-You will learn to formulate, cut, mince, mix, stuff, and link sausages according to the Squisito method so you will NOT be making a 'British Banger' with bread and 'filler'!
+You will learn to formulate, cut, mince, mix, stuff, and link sausages the Squisito way so you will NOT be making a wartime 'British Banger' with bread and ‘filler'!

 By the end of the afternoon students can make their own sausages and analyse and modify other people's recipes knowledgeably.
 In addition, students get to take home a couple of kilos or more of their own sausages to cook at home which makes the workshop good value.
 After the workshop we email students tailored workshop notes with their recipes and hyperlinks for affective learning.

-Please don’t buy expensive mincers or equipment in advance - a little peasant know-how goes a long way!
+Please do not buy expensive mincers or equipment in advance - a little peasant know-how goes a long way!

-Tailored workshops at home or EHO approved venues like pubs, corporate kitchens, farms or village halls are available by arrangement.
-For recipes and excerpts from workshop notes email firstname.lastname@example.org
+Tailored workshops or professional workshops with HACCP at home, on farm or EHO approved venues like pubs, catering colleges, corporate kitchens or village halls are available by arrangement.
+For recipes and excerpts from workshop notes visit www.squisito-deli.co.uk

 Professional workshops with HACCP are tailored to suit the student or business including

-• smallholders wanting to do farmers markets and sell online,
+• smallholders wanting to sell at farmers markets and online,

 • venison & game producers looking to butcher and retail,

-• gastropubs and Michelin starred restaurants looking to make their own sausages,
+• gastropubs and Michelin starred restaurants looking to make unique sausages,

-• farm shops looking to make own brand sausages and salami
+• farm shops and estate cafés looking to make own brand sausages and salami

-Professional days are working days so they are planned to suit the business objective similarly and implementing the ‘homework!’
-Days are therefore scheduled to mutually suit commitments.
+Professional days are working days planned to suit the business objective and implement the ‘homework’ thereafter.
+Days and follow-ups are therefore scheduled to mutually suit commitments.

-Professional workshops are generally £350.00 for the first student per day and £175.00 per person thereafter plus travel depending on the brief and meats and equipment necessary.
+Professional workshops are generally £350.00 for the first student per day and £175.00 per person thereafter plus travel depending on the brief, meats or fish and equipment necessary.